Working in Market - New Zealand

 Commission level: up to 35%

 - The amount of business New Zealand travel advisors put through ITOs is relatively small, compared to other international markets.
 There are many reasons for this including retail agents’ confidence in selling Australia and the consumers’ familiarity with a close destination, meaning less in-destination support is needed.
 Much like with the use of wholesalers, ITOs are a more appealing booking channel for other far-reaching destinations and off-the-beaten track experiences.
-E.g. an agent is much more likely to approach an ITO for a Western Australia tailored journey, than a resort stay on the Gold Coast (a much more popular destination for Kiwis).
+E.g. an agent is much more likely to approach an ITO for a Western Australia tailored journey, than a resort holiday on the Gold Coast (a much more popular destination for Kiwis).

 - Some Australian inbounders have offices in New Zealand and are active with travel advisors selling outbound to Australia – for example, ANZCRO and Abercrombie and Kent.
 Whereas some are based in New Zealand, operating as an inbounder for both NZ and Australia, but mainly targeting travellers from around the globe with minimal focus on the outbound Kiwi market.
 Examples of these organisations are First Light Travel and Unparalleled Journeys.